davidmasek/beacon/README-dev.md

     - maybe for reports in the future
   - 🟡 end-to-end Docker test
     - should cover also report content
-- TODO: db cleanup
+- 🟢 db cleanup
-  - remove old record?
+  - remove old data
-  - delete services option?

 ## 🛠️ Implementation